PapkuWorld/Rat-Botnet/README.md

 (Project Under Development)

 Update: My Mental Health
-I am free from the hospital, and I am no longer taking heavy schizophrenia medications.
-Still receiving support for my level 2 autism with navigating daily life.
+I am free from the hospital, and I am no longer taking heavy schizophrenia medications and still receiving support for my level 2 autism with navigating daily life.
 So now I can work on this, yay!
 I know things are messy now, but I will organize them.
 I haven't even added the local stuff I was researching yet lol.

 Features: